 This doesn’t look or sound like an audiophile sound system, because it isn’t one.
-Instead, this speaker appeals to those who want an all-in-one solution with little tinkering.
+Instead, this speaker appeals to those who want an all-in-one solution with a little tinkering.
 Let’s see how it performs, and what the differences are between the Nest Audio and Amazon Echo (4th Gen).

 Editor’s note: this Google Nest Audio review was updated on April 27, 2022, to add in-line FAQs, include a disclosure box regarding old test data, and add the Sonos One (Gen 2) as an alternative.

 - Anyone invested in the Google ecosystem should add the Nest Audio to their collection.
 This speaker works well with other Google Nest and Google Home products; it even supports both multiroom and stereo playback.